 A full denture consists of a complete set of custom-made pearly whites that are set into an acrylic, gum-colored base.
 The base is designed to fit snugly and comfortably on top of your gums, which creates a strong natural suction that holds it comfortably in place.

 As an alternative to traditional removable dentures, you can anchor your new teeth in place with dental implants.
 This method replaces both the crown and the roots of your missing teeth, which keeps them from slipping out of place or losing their fit.
-During your consultation, we can discuss your candidacy for implant-retained dentures and go over the process in more detail.
+These restorations can even preserve your jawbone to increase the success of your treatment for many years to come.
+During your consultation, we can discuss your candidacy for hybrid dentures in Springfield and go over the process in more detail.

 There are a variety of factors that will go into the cost of your dentures, including the type of denture, whether you need preliminary treatments like a tooth extraction, and if you’re choosing dental implants or not.
 Most dental insurance policies will cover at least a portion of the cost of your dentures, so feel free to bring your insurance paperwork with you to your consultation and we’ll be happy to review the details with you.
 We’ll do everything we can to help make sure your new smile is as affordable as possible.
 Keep reading below to learn more about the cost of dentures in Springfield.

 There are three major factors that will influence the cost of your dentures:

 When shopping around for replacement teeth, it’s important to remember that cheaper is not always better.
 Low-quality dentures tend to break easily or may need to be replaced more often than expected.
 When it comes to dental restorations, quality is key!